 Variety of roles

-Sales manager jobs come in many shapes and sizes, with large companies often having various manager roles, including regional, national and international positions.
+Sales manager jobs come in many shapes and sizes, with large companies often having various manager roles, including regional, national and international positions or even a role for specific category, product or services.
 The salaries often include a performance-related element, meaning it can be difficult to estimate a fixed salary for this type of work.
 A Guardian survey suggests most sales managers earn between £30,000 and £40,000 a year, and that 90% take home a salary that exceeds £27,000 a year.

 The figures also reveal that a quarter of sales managers earn more than £55,000 a year, while 10% of them earn over £70,000, highlighting the potential to earn a substantial amount in this line of work.
 Males were found to earn an average salary of £49,147, while females averaged a much lower £37,302.